 A gorgeous beige yellow hall lined with mirrors, the Gallery of the Mirrors gets its name from the neoclassical decorations that are added in the 18th century.
-The three ceiling fresco of the sun chariot, the council of god and the chariot of night are allegedlly by the painter Guido Reni’s pupil.
+The three ceiling fresco of the sun chariot, the council of god and the chariot of night are allegedly by the painter Guido Reni’s pupil.
 It’s one of my favourite rooms in the entire palace and it’s not hard to picture grand balls or banquets taking place inside.

 Castle of St George

 Built at the end of the 14th century, the castle was built with a military purpose in mind; hence it not only has four comer towers, square floor plan, but also a moat with only one drawbridge entrance.
-Most of the castle isn’t open for visit, and really there is only one attraction to see: the Camera degli Sposi.
+Most of the castle isn’t open for visitors, and really there is only one attraction to see: the Camera degli Sposi.